 Spades Rules

-Are you looking for a game of strategy and skill that is both challenging and fun?
-Then, look no further than the classic card game, Spades!
+Are you looking for a game of strategy and skill that’s both challenging and incredibly fun?
+Then look no further than the classic card game, Spades!
+Whether you’re a casual player or a seasoned card shark, Spades offers the perfect mix of tactics, teamwork, and tension to keep every round exciting.

 The object of Spade is to take as many tricks as possible.
 To win a trick, players must play a card of the same suit as the lead card.
 The highest card of the suit wins the trick.
 If two or more players play cards of the same rank, then the first player to play the card wins the trick.